 HOW TO USE THE SHENANIGANS CUT FILE

 The shenanigans cut file is located in the resource library which is available to my email subscribers.
-If you are not subscribed, you can sign up at the bottom of this post.

 Using your Silhouette or Cricut, cut out the file heat transfer vinyl.
 Make sure to mirror the cut file before cutting.
 My favorite heat transfer vinyl (HTV) is Siser Easyweed.
 I find that it sticks really well and holds up well in the wash.
 I like to use this brand of HTV for all my projects.
 If you want your design to look like mine, you will have to cut out multiple colors of vinyl.